-he six-member Mutual Administration Department implements changes and improvements in sixteen LW Mutual corporations and turns their decisions into action by working with all GRF Departments.
-The Mutual Administration Department maintains the highest level of company standards, professionalism and customer service under the guidance of the Mutual Administration Director.
+he six-member Mutual Administration Department implements improvements and changes in sixteen LW Mutual corporations and turns their decisions into action by working with all GRF Departments.
+The Mutual Administration Department maintains the highest level of company standards and customer service under the guidance of the Mutual Administration Director.